GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 ## API Payload Hash

-If the API method is POST, PUT or PATCH, the API payload will have to be hashed with SHA-256.
+If the API method is POST, PUT or PATCH, the API payload binary will have to be hashed using SHA-256.
 The Payload should be standardized [as below](#apex-standardized-json-payload) (for JSON payload).

 <!-- TODO: Include Sample Code -->